srgupta5328/MultiClientMessenger/README.md

 # MultiClientMessenger
 MultiClientMessenger program is a command line chat room application.
-This was a Penn State Information Sciences & Technology Class project to help teach thread and concurrent programming.